Tanita Tikaram: Early life and musical beginnings

-Tikaram was born in Münster, West Germany, the daughter of an Indo-Fijian British Army officer, Pramod Tikaram, and a Sarawakian Malay mother, Rohani Tikaram.
-Because of her father's military career, she spent her early life in Germany before moving to Basingstoke, Hampshire, England in her early teens.
-She is the younger sister of the actor Ramon Tikaram and the great-niece of Sir Moti Tikaram, who was the first Lord Chief Justice of an independent Fiji and the world's longest-serving national ombudsman.
-She attended Queen Mary's College in Basingstoke.
+Tanita Tikaram was born on 12 August 1969 in Münster, West Germany, and is British.
+Her Indo-Fijian father, Pramod, served in the British Army, and her mother, Fatimah, was from Malaysia.
+Because of her father's military career, the family lived in Germany before settling in Basingstoke, Hampshire, when Tikaram was 12.
+She is the younger sister of actor Ramon Tikaram.
+She attended Brighton Hill School and Queen Mary's College in Basingstoke.